mietek/haskell-on-heroku-website/pages/reference/index.md

 The buildpack uses [Halcyon](https://halcyon.sh/) to install apps and development tools, including [GHC](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/) and [Cabal](https://www.haskell.org/cabal/users-guide/).

-This reference is a list of the buildpack-specific options.
+This reference is a list of buildpack-specific options.
 Additional options are listed in the [Halcyon reference](https://halcyon.sh/reference/).

 General options